-FDC was the head contractor on the project and engaged the design consultants and subcontractors directly, liaising with numerous authorities to ensure that their requirements were met.
+FDC were the head contractor on the project and engaged the design consultants and subcontractors directly.
+We were involved with liaising with numerous authorities to ensure that their requirements were met.
 The planning, procurement and construction of the scope was in some aspects the simplest of tasks.

 One of the greatest challenges was working with the existing workforce (circa 3,000 employees) that still inhabited the campus.
-A complex staging plan was formulated to demonstrate the management and movement of personnel around the facility whilst still operational over a two year period - the duration of the project.
+A complex staging plan was formulated to demonstrate the management and movement of personnel around the facility whilst still operational over a 2 year period - the duration of the project.